heliochronix/memleak/README.md

 with a simple RTOS that has minimal C library functionality.
-It does, however, depend on GCC as the compiler to provide both the `--wrap` linker functionality mentioned previous, as well as the `__builtin_return_address(0)` call that permits logging of an address in the calling function. ~~It also makes use of `assert` when an attempt to free unaccounted for memory occors, though this is not strictly needed.~~
+It does, however, depend on GCC as the compiler to provide both the `--wrap` linker functionality mentioned previous, as well as the `__builtin_return_address(0)` call that permits logging of the address after the malloc call. ~~It also makes use of `assert` when an attempt to free unaccounted for memory occors, though this is not strictly needed.~~